j23414/mango-user-guide/gel_data_structures.md

 The major strength of Mango is that it can also deal with graph attributes.
 Nodes and links may have a set of attributes associated with them.
 For example, in a social network, an individual named "Bob" may have an age, birth date, home address, height and weight.
 -->

+Nodes and links on a graph can have annotations.
+The following defines a graph in Gel with a nodetype a and a linktype b.
 ![](img21.png)